alenyeh1014/Data-Science-Image-Recognization-Project/README.md

-# Data-Science-Image-Recognization-Project
+# Ship Image Recognization

-A project with Machine Learning and Deep Learning methodologies.
+Hi all, this is a Data Science Project ! - Twitter Analytics with Machine Learning and Deep Learning Methodologies.

-Hi all,